pymupdf/PyMuPDF-Optional-Material/docs/document.rst

       ``False`` if this is not a PDF or has no form fields, otherwise the number of root form fields (fields with no ancestors).

+      .. versionchanged:: 1.16.4 Returns the total number of (root) form fields.

       :type: bool,int

     .. attribute:: isReflowable